Tunneling through an Eternal Traversable Wormhole: Model

 We first consider the total system in thermal equilibrium at inverse temperature $\beta$.
 Since the leads only contain $O(1)$ modes, to the leading order of $1/N$, the two-point function of the MQ model is not modified by a finite $\lambda$.
 Consequently, the system still contains two different phases.
 In the low-temperature limit, the MQ model is dual to an eternal traversable wormhole, where two copies of the SYK model are connected through a holographic bulk.
-At higher temperatures, the system turns into a two black holes phase where two boundaries become disconnected geometrically.
+Here the perfect correlation between two copies plays an important role for obtaining a wormhole solution in the low-temperature limit \cite{maldacena2018eternal}.
+At higher temperatures, the system turns into a black holes phase where the emergent spacetimes in the gravitational description correspond to nearly disconnected black holes.